“THE ANCIENT PEARLS”

 Astrology: The Sanskrit word ‘Jyotisha’ means, from ‘jyotis’ or light, which is the basis of both traditional and Vedic astrology.
 ‘Vedanga Jyotisha’ is the earliest book about astrology in the Vedas.
 Vedic astrology has mainly three branches.

-Indian astrology focuses on space and the movement of the planets, based on one’s zodiac signs.
 There are different Western and Chinese astrological methods; altogether, more than a dozen regular branches of astrology deal in different areas.

 Though many Indian universities have included Astrology in their syllabus, this subject is not approved by the scientific community.